rzygler/constantcontact/README.md

 * Enjoy!

 ## Help with the rest
-* The Java API v2 from Constant Contact uses [Retrofit](https://square.github.io/retrofit/) as its framework so you will need to read up and how to handle the synchronous/async methods of Retrofit.
+* The Java API v2 from Constant Contact uses [Retrofit](https://square.github.io/retrofit/) as its framework so you will need to read up on how to handle the synchronous/async methods of Retrofit.
 More help [here](https://futurestud.io/tutorials/retrofit-synchronous-and-asynchronous-requests) and [here](https://square.github.io/retrofit/2.x/retrofit/retrofit2/Call.html)

 ## Some code examples